ThibautPlg/Discord-LEGO-Bot/README.md

 ## Changelog

 - 1.2.3
+  - Not a big update, I just wanted to mess around with a MixelJoints custom feature.
+    - Not that crazy tho. `!mixeljoint`
+  - Updating the custom functions declaration by removing the necessity to specify the directory.
+- 1.2.3
   - Due to an update at the main external API, sets data has been missing for few weeks. !sets and !review are now back, but with less informations than before.
 I hope I'll be able to fix that soon.
   - Review are now returned with a pretty "card", like other queries.